-IRD WG members agreed that there is value in offering users with the ability to "use" U-label (Unicode form of an IDN label) or A-label (ASCII form of an IDN label) as they choose in WHOIS queries.
-Users may most often prefer a U-label since this is more visually recognizable and familiar than A-label strings (e.g. xn--<g1b63r1sh>), but users of a command line may want to submit and display A-labels.
+IRD WG members agree that there is value in supporting the the ability to "use" either a U-label (Unicode form of an IDN label) or an A-label (ASCII form of an IDN label) in WHOIS queries.
+Users may most often prefer a U-label (e.g. 测试.test) since this is more visually recognizable and familiar than A-label strings (e.g. or XN-0ZWM56D.test), but users of programmatic interfaces may want to submit and display A-labels or may not be able to input a U-label with their keyboard configuration.